gregsaun/prusa_i3_bear_upgrade/full_upgrade/for_mk2_mk2s/manual/assembly_instructions/step02.md

 1. :warning: Take the time to double check these points :
     * Everything is perfectly aligned and squared
     * All lengths corresponds to figure 2.2
-    * You have exactly 290mm between the two 311mm v-slots in front, back and middle
+    * The distance between the two 311mm v-slots corresponds to the 290mm v-slot in front, back and middle
     * All screws have been strongly tightened

 ![](img/fig2.1.jpg)\